GabrielAlexandratos/2025-SE-GA-JungleLogbook/docs/testing.md

     assert func(3) == 5
 ```

+To run the test, simply execute `pytest` in your terminal from the root of your project.
+You can also run the test through VSCode's IDE.

+> [!Note]
+> You will need to fix the test if it does not pass.

 You can read more about pytest at [https://docs.pytest.org/en/stable/](https://docs.pytest.org/en/stable/).

 We can however write integration tests for the interactions with the database and also routes (urls) for our application.

+# Step 3: Writing Integration Test Cases

-Create a new folder called `tests` and add `test_expenses.py` in your project directory and add the following code:
+1. In the `tests` folder add `test_expenses.py` and add the following code:

 ```python
 from datetime import datetime